 On 6th June 1944, 7,000 ships landed 156,000 troops onto the beaches of Normandy and what ensued was to become the largest seaborne invasion in history.
 800 landing craft were involved in the campaign and among these were Landing Craft Tank, known as LCTs.
 These LCTs were large and capable of carrying ten tanks or other heavy armoured vehicles into battle.

 LCTs were built quickly in sections and considered to have covered their build costs if they made one successful trip, so few survived beyond 1945.
 However, we have the very last surviving Landing Craft Tank in the world known to have participated in the Normandy Landings, and we want to restore her back to her 1944 configuration so she can be saved for the national and continue to tell the story of D-Day for years to come.
 LCT 7074 has been through a lot since D-Day, having been used as a nightclub in the 60s and 70s and then sunk at her moorings in Birkenhead until she was rescued by the National Museum of the Royal Navy.
 We are now working with our partner, The D-Day Story to restore LCT 7074 and display her to the public.

-This year sees the 75 anniversary of D-Day, and as time ticks on and we sadly lose the first hand accounts from those who served, it is ever more important that we preserve the history and craft of the D-Day campaign.
+Last year saw the 75 anniversary of D-Day, and as time ticks on and we sadly lose the first hand accounts from those who served, it is ever more important that we preserve the history and craft of the D-Day campaign.